 This research was partially funded with support from the following grants to the University of Kentucky’s Sanders-Brown Center on Aging: R01 AG038651 and P30 AG028383 from the National Institute on Aging, R01 NS014189 from the National Institute of Nursing Research, as well as a grant to the University of Kentucky’s Center for Clinical and Translational Science, UL1TR000117, from the National Center for Advancing Translational Sciences.

 Abner, Erin L.; Nelson, Peter T.; Jicha, Gregory A.; Cooper, Gregory E.; Fardo, David W.; Schmitt, Frederick A.; and Kryscio, Richard J., "Tobacco Smoking and Dementia in a Kentucky Cohort: A Competing Risk Analysis" (2019).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 38.